alan-turing-institute/prompto/examples/system-demo/README.md

 - [Querying different LLM endpoints: `prompto` _with parallel processing_ vs. synchronous Python for loop](./experiment_2.ipynb)
 - [Querying different models from the same endpoint: `prompto` vs. synchronous Python for loop](./experiment_3.ipynb)

+Note that if you're viewing this page on the documentation pages, you might want to visit the [GitHub repository](https://github.com/alan-turing-institute/prompto/tree/main/examples/system-demo) to access the examples and notebooks directly where you can see the folder structure of the [pipeline data folders](./../docs/pipeline.md) for each example.

 ### References

 [1]: Self-Instruct: Aligning Language Model with Self Generated Instructions.
 Yizhong Wang, Yeganeh Kordi, Swaroop Mishra, Alisa Liu, Noah A. Smith, Daniel Khashabi, Hannaneh Hajishirzi.
 2022. https://arxiv.org/abs/2212.10560